AISC-Steering-LLMs/Prompting/Template_structures.md

 5. Without mentioning the concept we're testing for

-[honesty]
+Could you please write 10 prompts about [instert concept] without mentioning it?
+Here are some example for the concept of fear:

+"You hear footsteps behind you while walking alone at night.",
+    "Your phone rings, and it's an unknown number with an urgent voice message.", "You wake up to find an unknown animal in your room.", "You find your front door ajar after coming back from a walk.", "You're on a hike and realize you've lost your way back.", "Your car breaks down on a deserted road.",

+[insert concept=honesty]

-    "You find a wallet full of cash on an empty street."
-    "During a test, you notice your friend glancing at your answers."
+    "You find a wallet full of cash on an empty street."g "During a test, you notice your friend glancing at your answers."
     "A stranger confides in you with a personal secret."
     "You overhear a rumor about a colleague that you know is untrue."